decameronn/The-C-Programming-Language-exercise-solutions/README.md

 # Solutions to exercises from "The C Programming Language", 2nd Edition

-One possible way of solving the exercises from the cornerstone book, by K&R.
+One possible way of solving the exercises from the legendary book, by K&R.

 ### The C Programming Language, Second Edition
 **BrianW.
 Kernighan & Dennis M. Ritchie**